andre-ortega/drega/README.md

 # drega.dev

 I always wanted a website, now I have one.
-No wordpress, no squarespace, no nonsense!
+No wordpress, no squarespace, no nonsense.
 Instead, all code that I understand and created.

 This site is currently deployed at [drega.dev](http://www.drega.dev), displaying my software